How You Can Support Your Partner During Labor

 Different birth positions can ease labor pains or make your partner more comfortable.
 If she wants to, help her squad, sit or kneeling on the bed/floor.
 Use your body to support hers and hold her where necessary.

-Tipp: A birth ball can help to keep things moving.
+Tipp: A Birth Ball can help to keep things moving.
+Get The Birth Ball

 Give Back Rubs